Recent Scientific Publications

 Purpose

-The authors conducted an experiment in a voluntary setting—which applies to the vast majority of countries—using a sample of 108 financial analysts.
+The authors conducted an experiment in a voluntary setting—which represents the vast majority of countries—using a sample of 108 financial analysts.

 Findings